MySQL

 User Management

-User management is easiest to handle with some graphical client as MySQLWorkbench(instructions), dBForgeStudio or HeidiSQL.
-But still it useful to know the basic things behind this system.
+User management is easiest to handle with some graphical client as MySQLWorkbench, dBForgeStudio or HeidiSQL.
+But it is still useful to know the basic things behind this system.

 MySQL stores all user information to table user inside database mysql.